ACME-OUI/acme-web-fe/deliverables.md

 **Data Manager**
-* As a user, I can import a provenance file to recreate mutations on datasets.
+* &#x1F534; As a user, I can import a provenance file to recreate mutations on datasets.
-* As a user, I can examine provenance files for all reproducability steps.
+* &#x1F534; As a user, I can examine provenance files for all reproducability steps.
 * &#x1F535; As a user, I should be able to both upload and download my custom datasets, catagorized as Diagnostic, Model, or Observation.
 Dataset should be importable from a local computer, a remote server (via URL), or through ESGF.
 * &#x1F534; As a user with the ESGF publication role, I should be able to publish any dataset to ESGF.
 * &#x1F534; As a user I should be able to create a sharable download link.
 Download URLs should be created for both individual datafiles as well as entire datasets.
 These links should be access controlled.
 * &#x1F535; As a user, I should be able to browse through my available data.
 * &#x1F534; As a user, I should be able to share my data with other Dashboard users.
 * &#x1F534; As a user, I should be able to upload my diagnostic output to the diag_viewer, and view it via a link.
+* &#x1F534; After a diagnostic is created, I should be able to import to the visualization panel, at the point where I can perform analysis.
+I should then be able to save as a new plot.
+Any changes to the plot and share them with other users.
+* &#x1F534; As a user, I should be able to specify "favorite" diagnostic plot types which are displayed above others.

 **Visualization**
 * &#x1F534; As a user, I should be able to import any of my available data into the visualization panel.